miurahr/py7zr/docs/api.rst

    Return a list of archive files by name.

+.. py:method:: SevenZipFile.getinfo(name)

+   Return a FileInfo object with information about the archive member *name*.
+   Calling :meth:`getinfo` for a name not currently contained in the archive will raise a :exc:`KeyError`.

 .. py:method:: SevenZipFile.needs_password()

    Return `True` if the archive is encrypted, or is going to create